 Ethan Furstoss, Playwright and Actor, On the Excitment of Creating Original Work

-Writers Theatre teaching artists also work with students with disabilities at their own schools as part of a VSA grant.
+Writers Theatre teaching artists also work with students with disabilities at their own schools as part of a contract with VSA– Washington.
 The students learn about the elements of theatre and dramatic writing and write plays that are then submitted to the Kennedy Center’s Playwright Discovery Program.
 This year, four students from our classes won the Playwright Discovery Program competition: Elijah Gaines and Jaleel Lindsay were winners in the high school division (from our Juvenile Justice Program, detailed in the tab above) and Alessandra Sommers and Colin McKenna won the Junior Division.

 Below are some images of a performance of the students’ work by their peers at he Craig School, one of two schools we work with as part of this program.